icopy-site/awesome/docs/awesome/awesome-umbraco.md

 * [Plumber](https://our.umbraco.com/packages/backoffice-extensions/plumber-workflow-for-umbraco/) - adds a heap of useful bits and pieces to Umbraco, to allow multi-staged workflow approval.
 * [Translation Manager*](https://our.umbraco.com/packages/backoffice-extensions/translation-manager/) - lets you handle all of the steps of the translation process from within Umbraco.
 * [Page Not Found Manager](https://our.umbraco.com/packages/backoffice-extensions/hot-chilli-page-not-found-manager) - Manage your sites 404 page(s) from Umbraco.
+* [Skybrud.Umbraco.Redirects](https://our.umbraco.com/packages/website-utilities/skybrud-redirects/) - Redirects manager for Umbraco.
+* [SimpleRedirects](https://our.umbraco.com/packages/backoffice-extensions/simpleredirects/) - Redirects manager for Umbraco.
+* [Newsletter Studio*](https://our.umbraco.com/packages/backoffice-extensions/newsletter-studio-the-email-studio/) - Responsive email editor to create emails for all clients.
+* [Backoffice Themes](https://our.umbraco.com/packages/backoffice-extensions/backoffice-themes/) - Allows choosing your own themes for in the backoffice.
+* [MemberListView](https://our.umbraco.com/packages/backoffice-extensions/memberlistview/) - Adds a dashboard for the members area for easier management.

 ### Form Builders